 - Can I sue the government in small claims court?

-- When should I file in small claims court?
+- How long do I have to file in small claims court?

 - I am suing a business.
 Can a lawyer represent it?